hungcq/knowledge-repo/wip/the-molecule-of-more.md

   - -> Evolved to promote survival & reproduction
   - Dopamine desire system constantly scans the env for evolutionarily attractive resources & opportunities
   - Desire circuit are activated when those things appear, whether or not these things are actually needed
+  - Effect on behavior:
-  - -> Send signal to pay attention by feeling of desire & usually excitement
+    - Send signal to pay attention
+    - Feeling: increased energy, desire, enthusiasm, hope & usually excitement
+    - -> Feel good
+    - -> People pursuit this feeling of anticipation, of life is about to get better
     - -> Sensation of wanting is not a choice to make but a reaction to things encountered
   - Also contribute to the formation of memories related to those things
   - -> Shaping brain to make surprising events predictable to maximize resources
   - -> Important to neuroplasticity
   - -> No more surprise & reward prediction error
   - Might be opposed by dopamine control circuit
   - -> Evolutionary explanation: systems containing opposing forces are easier to control
-- Effect on behavior: dopamine activation in desire circuit triggers energy, enthusiasm & hope -> feel good
-- -> People pursuit this feeling of anticipation, of life is about to get better
-- Imagination of future possibilities tend to be idealized
-- Liking circuit (H&N): tiny, fragile & harder to trigger, compare to dopamine desire system
+- Liking circuit (H&N): tiny, fragile & harder to trigger compared to dopamine desire system
-- Buyer's remorse:
-  - Cause: failure of the H&N experience (enjoyment) to compensate for the loss of dopa arousal (excitement)
-  - Solutions:
-    - Make a wise purchase
-    - Purchase sth that triggers more dopa expectation after the purchase
-    - Purchase less
 - Drug abuse:
   - Cause: addictive drugs hit the desire circuit with intense chemical blast, > all natural behaviors
   - Mechanism:
-    - Dif vs natural behavior: bypass circuitry of surprise & prediction -> desire circuit doesn't shut down after performing the behavior
+    - Dif vs natural behavior: bypass circuitry of surprise & prediction
+    - -> Desire circuit doesn't shut down after performing the behavior
     - -> Always want more
     - Stimulate dopamine release no matter the current situation
     - -> Connect drug use to everything -> drug becomes answer to all aspect of life